Whiax/NUl-Image-Enhancer/README.md

 The default maximum runtime is 60 seconds / image.
 The algorithm can provide good results in 10 seconds on some images.
 The algorithm tries multiple transformations on contrast / saturation / lighting etc., it evaluates the changes and keeps the best ones.

+➡️ More details on the algorithm: [How I Built an AI Image Enhancer](https://medium.com/p/how-i-built-an-ai-image-enhancer-f7d77186678e)

 ## Results
 <img src="examples/1.png" width="200" height="200"> <img src="examples/1b.png" width="200" height="200"> Enhanced ✔️